-Artist: Ray K. Metzker (American, born 1931)
+Artist: Ray K. Metzker (American, 1931–2014)

 Schooled at Chicago's Institute of Design, Ray Metzker inherited European traditions of formal experimentation brought to America by the school's founder, László Moholy-Nagy.
 Starting with the premise of the plasticity of his medium, Metzker rejected the prevailing notion that to photograph is to frame and thus to fix a unit of optical truth.
 Instead, he devised a way to use rolls of film, not single frames, as negatives.
-For Port Authority, he exposed the film twice, once inside and once outside New York's bus station.
+For "Port Authority" he exposed the film twice, once inside and once outside New York's bus station.
 The unaligned, double-exposed frames that resulted point to the seamless continuity of overlapping and interpenetrating realities of urban life.